-- DSR uses source routing rather than hop-by-hop routing with each packet carrying its header the complete ordered list of nodes through which the packet must pass. - This eliminates the need for periodic route advertisement and neighbor detection packets. - Designed specifically for multi-hop wireless ad hoc networks - Two mechanisms: Route Discovery and Route Maintenance.
+- DSR uses source routing rather than hop-by-hop routing with each packet carrying in its header the complete ordered list of nodes through which the packet must pass. - Eliminates the need for periodic route advertisement and neighbor detection packets. - Designed specifically for multi-hop wireless ad hoc networks. - Two mechanisms: Route Discovery and Route Maintenance.

-Route Discovery
+DSR Route Discovery